samheartache/Translator/README.md

 # Translator

 **Translator** is a tool for translating text from images, as well as translating individual words and texts from various languages.
-It uses the [Tesseract](https://github.com/tesseract-ocr/tesseract) library for text extraction from images and scraping of Multitran and Reverso websites for translation.
+It uses the [Tesseract](https://github.com/tesseract-ocr/tesseract) for text extraction from images and scraping of Multitran and Reverso websites for translation.
 For user convenience, hotkeys and customizable settings are provided.

 ---